gbadev-org/tonc/content/video.md

 Unfortunately, there are a few problems with this code.

 First of all, if you're simply doing an empty `while` loop to wait for 160, the compiler may try to get smart, notice that the loop doesn't change `REG_VCOUNT` and put its value in a register for easy reference.
 Since there is a good chance that that value will be below 160 at some point, you have a nice little infinite loop on your hand.
-To prevent this, use the keyword _`volatile`_ (see `regs.h`).
+To prevent this, use the keyword _`volatile`_ (see `tonc_memmap.h` and `tonc_types.h`).

 Second, in small demos simply waiting for the VBlank isn't enough; you may still be in that VBlank when you call `vid_sync()` again, which will be blazed through immediately.
 That does not sync to 60 fps.
 To do this, you first have to wait until the *next* VDraw.
 This makes our `vid_sync` look a little like this: